tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 == The problems with Federated Subscriptions

-- Lack of transport standardisation led to fragmentation:
+- Lack of transport standardisation has led to fragmentation:
   - WebSockets (HTTP/1.1)
   - SSE (HTTP/2 and 3)
 - Stateful connections impose extra burden on the subgraphs and the gateway